Loading and Saving Brushes¶

 Will compare the two and pick the largest.
 So in the case of 0.5 and 0.7, the result is 0.7.

 Will compare the two and pick the smallest.
 So in the case of 0.5 and 0.7, the result is 0.5.

 Will subtract the smallest value from the largest, so 0.7-0.5 = 0.2.

 It’s maybe better to see with the following example:

 The first two are regular, the rest with different multiplication types.

-- The size takes the minimum value from the values of the face and distance sensors.
+The size takes the minimum value from the values of the fade and distance sensors.

 Section F – Miscellaneous options¶